superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/readme.md

 12. `TBRST`: Reset trackball speed

 Other functions that can be fulfilled through `Quantum` are removed in `User`.
-a. `NMR` and `NML` move your window to left or right monitor, if you have two monitors.
+1. `NMR` and `NML` move your window to left or right monitor, if you have two monitors.
 Assign LGUI+Shift+Arrow left/right
-4. `SBS` denotes Shift + Backspace to delete whole word.
+2. `SBS` denotes Shift + Backspace to delete whole word.
 Assign Lshift+Backspace.

 ### Notes